 Dislike of teeth brushing, hair washing/combing/cutting or nail cutting.

-Avoidance of messy touch such as dirt or lotion.
+Avoidance of messy touches such as dirt or lotion.

 b) Sensory discrimination disorder